Interfaith and Multifaith Initiatives

 We are an interreligious and multi-religious community.
 Rooted in our Catholic identity, we respect and value the diversity of religious traditions and spiritual expression of our students, faculty and staff.
 The Second Vatican Council called on all Catholics to “acknowledge, preserve and promote the spiritual and moral goods found in other religions, and the values in their society and culture,” as a way to “join hands with them to work towards a world of peace, liberty, social justice and moral values.”
 With this teaching in mind, and drawing upon the richness of our experience as a diverse community, we seek to provide opportunities to learn, dialogue, and pray together across traditions in partnership with student interest groups, Diversity, Equity & Inclusion, and Student Life.

 The Gathering Room (Stritch School of Medicine 250) is available for small group conversation, prayer and worship.
 Many of our student religious groups meet here regularly.
 For example, Catholic students pray the rosary, Christian students host Bible study, Muslim students pray at midday, and Hindu students pray weekly.
 Please visit the Ministry Office to reserve this space.
-Additionally, a small space is available in the Ministry Center (Stritch School of Medicine 270) for private prayer, meditation, or spiritual direction sessions.
+Additionally, a small space is available in the Ministry Center (Stritch School of Medicine, room 270) for private prayer, meditation, or spiritual direction sessions.

 Interfaith Thanksgiving Prayer Service